divyamagg2005/knowanything/README.md

-# Context Chat - AI Assistant
+# KnowAnything - AI Assistant

 **Privacy-first, context-aware AI conversations for any webpage**